 Different parts of the body absorb the x-rays in varying degrees.
 Dense bone absorbs much of the radiation while soft tissue, such as muscle, fat and organs, allow more of the x-rays to pass through them.
 As a result, bones appear white on the x-ray, soft tissue shows up in shades of gray and air appears black.

-Veins cannot be seen on an x-ray; therefore, a special dye (called contrast material) is injected into veins to make them visible on the x-ray.
+Veins cannot be seen on an x-ray; therefore, an iodine-based contrast material is injected through an IV line into veins to make them visible on the x-ray.

 How is the procedure performed?